 How can Sage 300 help you?

 Filing your taxes and paying them on time without any error requires professional assistance.
 Software dedicated to act as accountants under little control can also save you lot of real money on tax through every possible way.
 Sage 300 is one such software.
 It is designed in such a way that it brings down all your operational costs.
-To know more about how Sage 300 can help you, SMS SAGE to 56767 or write to us at email@example.com for a free consultation.
+To know more about how Sage 300 can help you, write to us at email@example.com for a free consultation.

 Sources: Tax Information Network, Times of India.